 Go for a bike ride along the Cayuga Lake Scenic Byway, an 87-mile loop surrounding this lake passing by villages and hamlets, wineries, public attractions, and woodland landscapes.
 Popular nature spots include Watkins Glen State Park, with a nearly 2-mile system of waterfalls and gorges; Wesley Hill Nature Preserve, which covers woods, wildflowers, gullies, and hillsides, and Stid Hill Wildlife Management Area, featuring a 3.7 mile-loop trail at a moderate to difficult level.

-Have a frightfully good time at HalloweenFest at Lincoln Hill Farms in Canandaigua as you wind your way through the family-friendly walking trail sporting jack o'lantern displays and illuminated exhibits through October 30.
+Have a frightfully good time at HalloweenFest at Lincoln Hill Farms in Canandaigua as you wind your way through the family-friendly walking trail sporting jack o'lantern displays and illuminated exhibits Fridays and Saturdays throughout October.

 Credit: @lorlorose on Instagram

 Though the air might be cooler, it’s still a fine time to get out on the water to soak in the beauty of the historic Erie Canal.
 Fairport-based Erie Canal Boat Company provides kayak and canoe rentals for people of all abilities on weekends through October while The Colonial Belle offers fall sightseeing cruises on the Erie Canal, with their season coming to a close in late October.
 It’s best to plan ahead and book your ticket in advance.